bodhichristian/AskAI/README.md

 # AskAI

-AskAI provides an approachable, native to iOS experience for interfacing with ChatGPT, and saving chats for later.
-It's written with almost entirely SwiftUI, and uses MVVM architecture.
-Chat engine images generated with Midjourney.
+AskAI provides an approachable, native to iOS experience for interfacing with artificial intelligence.
+Using OpenAI's API, users may interact converse with ChatGPT or generate images with DALL·E It's written with almost entirely SwiftUI, and uses MVVM architecture.
+App icons and imagery generated with Midjourney.

 <b> Getting Started </b>
 * To receive responses from ChatGPT, you'll need an API key from OpenAI.
 Keys are available for free at https://openai.com/api/